clandrew/wdrp/README.md

 # Frequently Asked Questions (F.A.Q.'s)
 **Q: Winamp, really?
 In {current year}?**

 A: Yeah.
-Some people like it!
+Some people like it :P

 **Q: How do I set it up?**